osamaalmughanni/Kumiko/README.md

 ## 4 — Publish and run your scripts

 Once you have successfully organized all your scripts, you can make them accessible by clicking on the synchronization symbol located in the sidebar.
-Once the symbol changes to green, your scripts will become visible and ready to be accessed or shared.
+Once the symbol changes to green, your scripts will become ready to be accessed or shared.

 https://github.com/osamaalmughanni/docs/assets/49910802/dfb060e5-15e3-436a-a298-0140d0f220c6